Chapter 9 Effect sizes from publications

 9.3.1.2 \(d\) denominator: Control group variance

 In this section we focus on calculating the \(d\)-value when the researcher of the published article has used the standard deviation of a single group as the denominator for the \(d\)-value.
 This is usually done when the researcher believes an experimental intervention will influence both group means and group standard deviations.
-Researcher who use this approach will hopefully have made it clear what they have done.
+Researchers who use this approach will hopefully have made it clear what they have done.
 If you’re not sure what a researcher has done I suggest using the pooled variance approach for the denominator above.

 9.3.1.2.1 Reported \(d\)-value no confidence interval